- Bonspiel information: Out of town bonspiel information is located on the bulletin board located near the stairway to the locker room.

 - On ice water: There is a water cooler located at the main doors to the ice arena, this water is provided to the Centre by Cariboo Water.
 Due to Covid 19 concerns, no paper cups will be available.
 Bring your own container

 - Viewing curling: There will be no spectators allowed due to Covid 19 regulations.
-There are two areas to view curling one on the lobby level and one on the Lounge level.
+There normally would be two areas to view curling one on the lobby level and one on the Lounge level.

-- Lockers: Lockers may not be available due to Covid regulations..
+- Lockers: Lockers not be available due to Covid regulations.
+The QCC will be open on October 7th to 10th between 10:00 am and 4:00 pm to allow curlers access to clean out their lockers.
 They are located on the main lobby level and downstairs in the locker room.

-- Locker room: Our locker room may be closed due to Covid Regulations and is in the downstairs area.
+- Locker room: Our locker room may be closed due to Covid Regulations.
+It is in the downstairs area accessed from the main lobby.

 - Wash rooms: We have washrooms on the main lobby area as well as on the upstairs Lounge area.The washrooms on our lobby area are wheelchair friendly.
 One person at a time only allowed in washroom due to Covid Regulations.